aiman56/Roblox-1/Lesson Plan/Lesson-Plan-6.md

 local Lighting = game:GetService("Lighting")
 ```

-5. To change the time in the game, we need to create a variable of which we can use to set the time in the game.In Roblox, time is typically measured in minutes after midnight, where midnight is represented as 0 minutes.
+5. To change the time in the game, we need to create a variable of which we can use to set the time in the game.
+In Roblox, time is typically measured in minutes after midnight, where midnight is represented as 0 minutes.
 For example, if dusk is at 6:00 PM, which is 18 hours after midnight, you would calculate it as *18 hours * 60 minutes/hour = 1080 minutes*.
 To make it easy for you, you can just refer the table below to determine the value of the variable that need to be created.

 <div class="table_component" role="region" tabindex="0" align="center">
 <table>